Keswick visitor centre

 There are information displays about the history of Thirlmere reservoir, videos, a children’s activity area and our plans to construct over 100km of new pipes to help keep taps flowing in West Cumbria.

 There’s also information about the work of West Cumbria Rivers Trust and in true Cumbrian style – dogs are welcome too!

-Feel free to pop in and take a look around, the centre is unmanned but a member of the West Cumbria Water Supplies project team will be at the visitor centre each Thursday from 10am until 3pm to answer any queries you may have about our work.
+Feel free to pop in and take a look around, the centre is unmanned but members of the West Cumbria Water Supplies project team will be at the visitor centre each Thursday from 10am until 3pm to answer any queries you may have about our work.